What are the best passion projects for seniors—and how do you choose one that brings purpose and enjoyment after retirement?

 Health and Wellness Passion Projects

-Physical and mental wellness passion projects improve your quality of life while potentially helping others in your community.
+Physical and mental wellness projects improve your quality of life while potentially helping others in your community.
+Many passion projects also support mental sharpness, similar to activities designed to keep the brain fit as you age.

 Learning yoga or tai chi provides gentle exercise that improves balance, flexibility, and mental clarity.
 Many seniors become instructors after mastering the basics themselves.